Digital vs Analog Kitchen Scales: Which is Best?

 I found the OXO Good Grips incredibly forgiving during marathon baking sessions.
 You can pile a massive mixing bowl onto the platform, pull the digital display forward on its retractable cord, and read your measurements without craning your neck.
 In our testing, the zero function (often called taring) responded instantly, letting me dump flour, sugar, and yeast into a single bowl sequentially without doing the mental math.

-Pull-out display prevents large plates from casting shadows over the screen
+Pull-out display prevents shadows

-Requires keeping AAA batteries on hand to function
+Requires batteries to operate

 Taylor Stainless Steel 5-Pound Analog Kitchen Scale